cpburnz/python-pathspec/README.rst

 The "simple" backend is the default and it simply uses Python's ``re.Pattern`` objects that are normally created.

-The "hyperscan" backend uses the `hyperscan`_ package.
+The "hyperscan" backend uses the `hyperscan`_ library.
 Hyperscan tends to be the fastest between 1-15 patterns.
 At 1 pattern, it's 1.6 times faster than "simple" and 1.2 times faster than "re2".
 At 15 patterns, it's 2.9 times faster than "simple" and 1.1 times faster than "re2".
 At 100 patterns, it's 3.8 times faster than "simple" and 0.4 times slower than "re2".

-The "re2" backend uses the `google-re2`_ package.
+The "re2" backend uses the `google-re2`_ library (not to be confused with the *re2* library which is unrelated and abandoned).
 Re2 tends to be the fastest with more than 15 patterns.
 At 1 pattern, it's 1.4 times faster than "simple" and 0.9 times slower than "hyperscan".
 At 15 patterns, it's 2.6 times faster than "simple" and 0.9 times slower than "hyperscan".
 At 100 patterns, it's 10